 The product science principles define product science, a theory for launching successful products, developing top teams, and building a sustainable, scaled organization.
-Together they illustrate a model for successful, sustainable growth developed over a decade in tech companies, where I’ve been fortunate to apply the leading product management theories to over a dozen product initiatives.
+Together they illustrate a model for successful, sustainable growth developed over a decade in tech companies, where I’ve been fortunate to apply the leading product management theories to dozens of product initiatives.

 What is Product Science About?